centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 _`SERVICEDURATION`                A string indicating the amount of time that the service has spent in its current state.
 Format is "XXh YYm ZZs",
                                   indicating hours, minutes and seconds.
 _`SERVICEDURATIONSEC`             A number indicating the number of seconds that the service has spent in its current state.
-_`SERVICEDOWNTIME`                A number indicating the current "downtime depth" for the service.
-If this service is currently in a period of
-                                  :ref:`scheduled downtime <scheduled_downtime>`, the value will be greater than zero.
-If the service is not currently in a period of downtime, this value will be zero.
 _`SERVICEPERCENTCHANGE`           A (floating point) number indicating the percent state change the service has undergone.
 Percent state change is used
                                   by the :ref:`flap detection <flapping_detection>` algorithm.
 _`LASTSERVICECHECK`               This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at which a check of the